CSBSJU/CSCI-310/docs/exercises/exercise4.md

     each line of assembly code in your program as in Figure 5.22.
 Include a .pep program containing the solution for this problem.

-5. Write an assembly language program that corresponds to the following C program.
+1. Write an assembly language program that corresponds to the following C program.
   * **NOTE** I expect you to do LINE-BY-LINE LITERAL TRANSLATION.
-Your assembly program must include comments showing the corresponding C code that produces the each line of assembly code in your program as in Figure 5.22.
+Your assembly program must include comments showing the corresponding C code that produces each line of assembly code in your program as in Figure 5.22.
 Include a .pep program containing the solution for this problem.

 ``` c
 #include<stdio.h>